Vidal: Pre-Spanish kingdoms

-Raimon Vidal de Bezaudun (Vidal de Besalú), a Catalan troubadour of the 13th century, is attributed with founding the Consistori del Gay Saber in Toulouse (present day France), a literary and poetry academy for the art of troubadours that also started the tradition of Floral Games in the Catalan-speaking world.
+Vidals were also influential on Catalan culture: Raimon Vidal de Bezaudun (Vidal de Besalú), a Catalan troubadour of the 13th century, is attributed with founding the Consistori del Gay Saber in Toulouse (present day France), a literary and poetry academy for the art of troubadours that also started the tradition of Floral Games in the Catalan-speaking world.
 The first winner of this event, in 1324, was another Vidal: Occitan writer Arnaut Vidal de Castelnou d'Ari.

-In the 14th century, Vidal knights were closely connected to the royal household of Aragon and participated in the Siege of Almería and the Aragonese conquest of Sardinia, while others were royal prosecutors in the kingdom's territories of Roussillon (present day France), Cerdanya (France-Spain border), and Sardinia (present day Italy).
-The city of Barcelona had two Vidal knights promoted to the Order of the Golden Spur: Mateo de Vidal y Despla and his son Lorenzo Antonio de Vidal y de Sabastida, who were elevated to the honour by Charles V, Holy Roman Emperor in 1519 and 1537 respectively.
+In the 14th century, Vidal knights continued to be closely connected to the royal household of Aragon and participated in the Siege of Almería and the Aragonese conquest of Sardinia, while others were royal prosecutors in the kingdom's territories of Roussillon (present day France), Cerdanya (France-Spain border), and Sardinia (present day Italy).
+Throughout the Aragonese and Catalan period, Vidal was a frequent given name among bishops and abbots.

-The surname had arrived in Latin America by the 17th century, when a Bartolomé Vidal was an organiser in Michoacán.

-As a given name, Vidal is found in the 12th century as the name (surname unknown) of the second abbot of Poblet Abbey in the Prades Mountains, a role he briefly served from 30 November 1152 (when he was appointed via papal bull by Pope Eugene III) until his death prior to September in 1153.
-His name was then taken by other abbots at Poblet, Vidal de Alguayre and Vidal III, in the 13th century.
-In the 14th century, the bishop of Valencia was called Vidal, third son of the first Vidal de Blanes; bishop Vidal's nephew, Vidal de Blanes (III), became governor of Valencia in 1413.
-His son, the fourth of this name, was a favourite of Alfonso V due to his service in the Aragonese conquest of Naples; Vidal de Blanes (IV) was taken prisoner with Alfonso at the Battle of Ponza and in return was awarded the Viceroyalty of Mallorca in 1446.